Blog

 Personal Care and Activities of Daily Living Support

-Certified Nursing Assistants (CNAs) and Home Health Aides (HHAs) provide hands-on personal care assistance — bathing, dressing, grooming, mobility assistance, and activities of daily living — for workers whose injuries temporarily limit independence.
-These services are ordered by the RN Director of Nursing and supervised under a physician-approved plan of care.
+Certified Nursing Assistants (CNAs) and Home Health Aides (HHAs) provide hands-on personal care assistance — bathing, dressing, grooming, mobility assistance, and activities of daily living support — for workers whose injuries temporarily limit their independence.
+Care plans are developed by the RN Director of Nursing and supervised under a physician-approved plan of care.
+Every CNA and HHA working under a CAS-authorized plan carries out their duties within this clinical hierarchy.

 24-Hour and Live-In Care